-- establishing standards to ensure that the GIS are compatible with one another, - ensuring that certain local governments do not get carried away by their enthusiasm and waste public money on projects which have been inadequately prepared or which are unnecessary.
+- ensuring that certain local governments do not get carried away by their enthusiasm and waste public money on projects which have been inadequately prepared or which are unnecessary.

 It is therefore actions such as those catered for under action lines 2 and 3 which are felt to be necessary.